dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/ConfiguringSwitches/infiniband.rst

 Configuring infiniband switches
 --------------------------------

+.. note:: Omnia is specifically designed to support the configuration of Infiniband switches that run on the NVIDIA MLNX-OS network operating system.

 Depending on the number of ports available on your Infiniband switch, they can be classified into:

     - EDR Switches (36 ports)
     - HDR Switches (40 ports)
     - NDR Switches (32 ports)